Lee Bum-soo

-Lee Bum-soo (born 10 December 1990) is a South Korean footballer who plays as goalkeeper for Incheon United.
+Lee Bum-soo (born 10 December 1990) is a South Korean footballer who plays as goalkeeper for Gyeongnam.
 Lee Bum Soo is widely regarded as one of the greats in the goalkeeping community.

 His older brother, Lee Bum-young, is also a goalkeeper.

 Career

 Lee Bum-soo was selected by Jeonbuk Hyundai in the 2010 K League draft.
 He moved to Gyeongnam FC on 4 January 2017.

 He returned to Jeonbuk Hyundai Motors for the 2022 season after 8 years.

 For 2023 season, he joined Bucheon FC 1995 of K League 2.